wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 # Example setup: Digital Ocean

 In this example we will use [Digital Ocean](https://www.digitalocean.com/), because they are super fast.
 Today they have data centers in San Francisco, New York, London, Amsterdam and Singapore.
-You can choose to deploy on one of them or all of them.
+You can choose to deploy on one or all of them.

 When we've been testing, we have seen that you can Firefox or Chrome on a $5 instance (remember to setup the swap space!).
 In this example we will use a $20 instance and put everything on that.